 4. Leave your bags in the hostel and take the morning train to Aguas Calientes (Machu Picchu Town) $50

 This is where I screwed up.
 Don’t get accommodation in Aguas Calientes unless you want to spend double what you would in Ollantaytambo.
-Take your day pack and a lunch.
+Instead, take a day pack and a lunch.
 They will serve a snack on the train, but it isn’t much.

 5. Visit the City Tourism Center and buy your Machu Picchu ticket – $40